utat-ss/HERON-documentation/getting-started/other-software.md

-# Software Installation
+# Other Software

-There are several software tools that we use to develop the satellite's software.
+There are other tools that we use to develop the satellite's software.

-## AVR Toolchain

-The AVR toolchain is a collection of tools to compile and upload programs to the microcontrollers.

-### The AVR-GCC Compiler

-The AVR-GCC compiler is a tool used to compile and link C code to create an executable (binary program) that can run on the 32M1.

-### AVR libc

-AVR libc contains the standard C library and code to access features on the MCU, such as accessing pins, handling hardware interrupts, and communicating with peripheral devices.

-### AVRdude

-AVRdude is an application that uploads executable binary programs to the 32M1.